 Andy Murray is a professional Scottish tennis player who represents Great Britain.
-He is famous for being the number one men’s singles tennis player and has won many Grand Slams, tournaments and championships.
+He is famous for his time as the number one men’s singles tennis player and has won many Grand Slams, tournaments and championships.
 See the fact file below for more information on Andy Murray:

 - Andy Barron Murray was born on May 15th 1987 in Glasgow, Scotland.